01 of 06

 Gulf Shores & Orange Beach, Alabama

-With 32 miles of spectacular, sugar-white beaches and a raft load of outdoor activities and family attractions, the neighboring towns of Gulf Shores and Orange Beach are premier family beach vacation destinations.Continue to 4 of 5 below.
+With 32 miles of spectacular, sugar-white beaches and a raft load of outdoor activities and family attractions, the neighboring towns of Gulf Shores and Orange Beach are premier family beach vacation destinations in Alabama.

 Padre Island, Texas

 Running north to south off the coast of mainland Texas, Padre Island is the world's longest barrier island and a playground for beachgoers and sun lovers alike.